Schimpffafa/Map-Portfolio/README.md

 This map was created for my Advanced GIS class (GEO 409) in the Spring of 2024.
 It was created to be put in this [website](https://schimpffafa.github.io/geo409-field-trip/) which was my first assignment in website creation through Github and Visual Studio Code (the same program being used to create this portfolio!).
 This map was the second map included in that assignment, in conjunction with the Landcover map shown directly above this section.
 This map was created completely through python code.

 Need to talk about data for
-- DEM
+- DEM - Kentucky from above
-- DSM
+- DSM - Kentucky from above
+- NAIP - USGS
+- Shaded Relief - National Madp Download service (USGS)
-- Basemap
+- Basemap - from esri
+- Landcover - MRLC

 ### Python code used